 Welcome to City of Bristol College.
 I am delighted that you are thinking of joining us and hundreds of other students and employers who are already a part of our college community.

 By studying with us, you can get more out of life, improve your qualifications, and make progress into a new job or within your existing career.
 You can create the future you want by choosing from the huge variety of courses available at our College.
 You can undertake traditional classroom-based learning or learn in the workplace through our extensive apprenticeship programme.
 We also offer higher education and professional courses within our University Centre.

-If you are a local or national business, we can help give your workforce new skills, as well as giving you opportunities to take on fresh new talent.
+If you are a local or national business, we can help give your workforce new skills, as well as give you opportunities to take on fresh new talent.
 We have budding students ready to learn on the job across a range of industries.

-Please do take the time to explore our offer and contact us with any questions or queries you have.
+Please take the time to explore our offer and contact us with any questions or queries you have.